Vivian Berkeley: Personal life

 Born in Glace Bay, Nova Scotia, Vivian received her primary and secondary schooling at the Halifax School for the Blind, in Halifax, Nova Scotia, where she won a trophy in competitive swimming, before graduating in the mid-1950s.
-Vivian would move to Kitchener, Ontario in 1968, where she would work in the radiology department at Grand River Hospital for eight years, as a darkroom technician.
+Vivian would move to Kitchener, Ontario, in 1968, where she would work in the radiology department at Grand River Hospital for eight years, as a darkroom technician.
 After leaving her job at the hospital, Vivian would become an in-classroom teachers aide for the Waterloo Catholic District School Board, two days a week, for 16 years.
 She also delivered the K-W Record newspaper for several years and took up the hobby of breeding budgie birds.
 Berkeley has always been very involved within her community, contributing to many committees and service groups.
 Her main objective, to improve the safety, mobility, and well-being of the blind and visually-impaired in the Waterloo Region.
-Vivian has a husband Richard (of 50 years), two children Laura-Lee and Michael, and a granddaughter Samantha.
-She also has a guide dog, a black Labrador retriever named Angora.
+Vivian was married for over 52 years to her late husband, Richard Douglas Berkeley (1941–2024).
+Vivian has two children Laura-Lee and Michael, and a granddaughter Samantha.
+She also recently had a guide dog, a black Labrador retriever named Angora (2009–2024).
 In her spare time Vivian enjoys knitting afghans, puzzles, audio books, and listening to her favourite team the Toronto Blue Jays, as she "loves Jerry Howarth's work."